 Another perk of working as a travel agent comes in the form of “familiarization trips”.
 Some hotels, cruises and other getaway venues offer these types of trips to travel agents.

-The reason they offer familiarization trips is because they figure it’s a lot more enticing to sell a getaway if you’ve experienced the getaway yourself.
+The reason they offer familiarization trips is that they figure it’s a lot more enticing to sell a getaway if you’ve experienced the getaway yourself.

 You can tell clients first hand what you enjoyed about a cruise or trip.
 And you can give them tips on sights and experiences to see and to avoid.
 Familiarization trips often come at low, next-to-nothing prices for travel agents.